 Major in Social Justice

 This interdisciplinary program has been designed to prepare students for the demands of a world where our awareness of inequality and capacity to address social issues have become globally interconnected.
-Through a variety of courses, chosen from among all the disciplines in the Liberal Arts, students will receive the theoretical, analytical, and experiential knowledge that will prepare them for advocacy and human rights work with local community organizations, as well as national and international non-governmental organizations (NGOs), and institutions such as the United Nations.
+Through a variety of courses, chosen from among all the disciplines in the liberal arts, students receive the theoretical, analytical and experiential knowledge that will prepare them for advocacy and human-rights work with local community organizations, as well as national and international nongovernmental organizations and institutions such as the United Nations.

-The major in Social Justice offers students the possibility of preparing for exciting work in a variety of fields.
-Career opportunities include employment in government agencies, colleges and universities, consulting firms, research institutes, corporations, domestic and international non-governmental organizations including community and environmental organizations, human rights organizations (e.g., Amnesty International, Human Rights Watch), the United Nations, and international development organizations.
+The major in social justice offers students the possibility of preparing for exciting work in a variety of fields.
+Career opportunities include employment in government agencies; colleges and universities; consulting firms; research institutes; corporations; domestic and international nongovernmental organizations, including community and environmental organizations; human-rights organizations, e.g., Amnesty International, Human Rights Watch; the United Nations; and international development organizations.

 Social justice graduates are also employable as international environmental journalists, writers, media producers and organizers.

 Director, Social Justice Program